“Stand aside, grunts,” the Skantang barked, slowing his pace not the slightest.

 She laughed harder, as if the telepathic attempt tickled.
 “Now why would I get rid of my anti-telepathic training since we last spoke?
 Just tell me where the Brotherhood is keeping their records of Matoran slavery and their other wrongdoings.”

-“Destral,” Kanail revealed.
-Johmak frowned, and Kanail knew why: the entire island of Destral could disappear and reappear anywhere else in the universe at any time, via mysterious technology only accessible to the Brotherhood of Makuta.
+“Destral,” Kalian revealed.
+Johmak frowned, and Kalian knew why: the entire island of Destral could disappear and reappear anywhere else in the universe at any time, via mysterious technology only accessible to the Brotherhood of Makuta.
 “For what it’s worth, the last time Balsan was there, it was hidden among the Southern Islands.”

 “It’s surely been moved since then,” Johmak replied.
 “My people will find it again.
 If they weren’t so good at it, the Brotherhood wouldn’t always have to be moving it around.”

-“You know, if you would tell me who ‘your people’ are, I could help you more,” Kanail said.
+“You know, if you would tell me who ‘your people’ are, I could help you more,” Kalian said.

 “I simply can’t,” she insisted.
 “Just have faith.
 As long as the carrying out the Great Spirit’s will is your goal, we are your friends.”